yaogara/yaogara-ark/content/plants/psychotria-viridis.md

 ---

 ## Ethnobotanical Context
 Psychotria viridis is central to the pharmacological and cosmological traditions of numerous Indigenous groups of western Amazonia, including Shipibo-Conibo, Asháninka, and many mestizo communities engaged in vegetalismo [5][7][3].
-Its leaves are combined with the liana [[Banisteriopsis caapi]] to brew [[Ayahuasca]], used in ritual healing, initiation, conflict resolution, diagnosis, and divination [3][4].
+Its leaves are combined with the liana [[plants/banisteriopsis-caapi]] to brew [[preparations/ayahuasca]], used in ritual healing, initiation, conflict resolution, diagnosis, and divination [3][4].
 Within these ceremonial frameworks, P. viridis is closely associated with “light” or visual clarity, while B. caapi is associated with “force” or grounding and somatic guidance, a phenomenological dyad frequently invoked by practitioners [4].

 Key ethnobotanical features include:
 - Instructional role: As a “teacher plant,” P. viridis is understood to impart knowledge, moral orientation, and ecological insight under the guidance of a healer (curandero/shaman).
 Ayahuasca ceremonies are embedded in ethical codes, dietary regimens, and social relations, which shape the experience and its integration into daily life [3][5][7].
 - Emic classification: Distinct local names and sub-varieties are recognized, often based on geography, leaf morphology, color, or subtle potency differences.
 This diversity reflects cumulative knowledge and selective propagation within lineages of practice [4][7].
 - Diaspora and syncretism: From the mid-20th century onward, the use of P. viridis within ayahuasca has moved beyond Indigenous settings into urban mestizo contexts and syncretic religious movements in Brazil, and has expanded globally through therapeutic and spiritual practices [5][7].

-While P. viridis is the most widely cited DMT source in many regions, some traditions use or alternate with other admixture plants such as [[Diplopterys cabrerana]] (chaliponga), which can present distinct subjective effects and dosing considerations.
+While P. viridis is the most widely cited DMT source in many regions, some traditions use or alternate with other admixture plants such as [[plants/diplopterys-cabrerana]] (chaliponga), which can present distinct subjective effects and dosing considerations.
 Selection of P. viridis versus other admixtures is often informed by lineage, territory, and ceremonial intent [4][5][7].

 ---